 Writing well requires a range of skills and strengths.
-Hopefully, I have developed many over these 25 years as a professional writer.
-For fun, I shall explore only five.
+Hopefully, I have developed many strengths over these 25 years as a professional writer.
+For fun, I shall explore only five that contributed to my developing a writing life.

 Five Writing Strengths